 The pilot was rolled out in 2021 upon direction by the Commission to expand the state's portfolio of emergency reliability resources beyond those available in CAISO capacity markets and utility specific load modifying resources such as Critical Peak Pricing.
 Events are triggered by the CAISO in response to extreme grid stress, and event reductions are settled via a \$1/kWh payment for A.6 and a \$2/kWh payment for the other subgroups, determined using baseline settlement rules.
-Nine non-residential ELRP events were called in PY 2024, with different subgroups being dispatched for specific events.
-The average PY 2024 weekday 6pm to 9pm event did not produce meaningful load reductions when evaluated across all non-residential ELRP subgroups (A.1, A.1 BIP, A.2, A.2 BIP, A.5, and B.2).
-Seven A.4 residential ELRP events were called in PY 2024, and the average 6pm to 9pm event produced 19.7 MW of aggregate load reduction.
+Ten non-residential ELRP events were called in PY2024, with different subgroups being dispatched for specific events.
+The average PY 2024 weekday 6pm to 9pm event did not produce meaningful load reductions when evaluated across all non-residential ELRP subgroups (A.1, A.1 BIP, A.2, A.5, and B.2).
+Seven A.4 residential ELRP events were called in PY2024, and the average weekday event produced 7.5 MW of aggregate load reduction.
 No A.6 residential events were called.